 But, a bottle of the good stuff isn’t the only thing to give a wine lover this year.
-Here are five alternative wine gifts to give this Christmas.
+Here are six alternative wine gifts to give this Christmas.

 For those friends who are in the wine business – or who can’t leave the house without a bottle – we recommend a wine suitcase.
 The VinGardeValise Grande can hold up to 12 bottles, along with a few travel essentials.